jayfiled/zen_tickets/readme.md

 ## Zendesk - Create a ticket viewer challenge

+### Installation instructions

-The below steps assumes you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your system (and using the back cmd in windows) and also [ruby](https://www.ruby-lang.org/en/documentation/installation/).
+The below steps assumes you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your system (and using the bash cmd in windows) and also the latest version of [ruby](https://www.ruby-lang.org/en/documentation/installation/).

+To check your Ruby version:
+- `ruby -v`
+This was written using `ruby v2.5.3`

 To set this project up, open your terminal and type the following: